Daya8686/Java-interview-question-random-asked-in-ChatGPT/Does Comparative and comparable are the function interfaces ?.md

-# Does Comparative and comparable are the function interfaces ?
+# Does Comparator and comparable are the function interfaces ?

 # Comparable and Comparator Interfaces in Java